Regression Testing Agent¶

 - Include expected signals (error messages, DOM changes, outbound callbacks) in reports

-- Run replay scans after remediation to confirm closure
+- Run replay assessments after remediation to confirm closure

 - Keep scope precise to reduce noisy or irrelevant replays